-Endemic to the middle Mekong River basin with type locality the affluent Mun River in Ubon Ratchathani province, eastern Thailand and considered endemic to the section of the Mekong river basin that flows through northern Laos before forming the border with Thailand and eventually entering Cambodia just below the Khone Pha Pheng falls.
-It’s distribution overlaps that of its congener H. macrolepidota in places.
+Considered endemic to the section of the Mekong river basin which flows through northern Laos before forming the border with Thailand and eventually entering Cambodia just below the Khone Pha Pheng falls.
+It’s distribution thus overlaps that of its widespread congener H. macrolepidota.

 Maximum Standard Length